How we are helping

 Investing in human development is critical to improving opportunities and developing the economy.
 Australia will support Timor-Leste to build a healthier, more productive workforce by improving access to quality basic education, maternal and child health services and clean water and sanitation.
 We will focus on enhanced services for women and children affected by violence and improved nutrition through innovative cross-sectoral and collaborative approaches.
 We will continue to support communities to construct and manage basic infrastructure in villages across the country.

 Investments for enhancing human development

 Objective 3: Strengthening governance and institutions

 Effective governance and strong institutions underpin a more diverse and inclusive economy, enhancing human development and maintaining social stability.
-Australia will help to develop effective institutions to promote sustainable economic development and better delivery of services to communities.
+Australia will support Timor-Leste's efforts to develop effective institutions to promote sustainable economic development and better delivery of services to communities.
 The Australian Federal Police will continue to assist Timor-Leste to build a legitimate, effective and accountable police force.

 Investments for strengthening governance and institutions